 Get out of restrictive agreements that benefit others and not you.
 Take back control of the distribution of your ebook and book titles.
 Then build extra money-making opportunities for your writing and independent publishing business.

 There is nothing stopping you from writing another book.
-Nor from starting a second or third monetised blog, starting an online newspaper or from making more money from your writing skills.
+Nor from starting a second or third monetized blog, starting an online newspaper, or from making more money from your writing skills.

 All you need to do is start thinking, and acting as an independent publisher.